anoma/namada/tech-specs/src/explore/design/matchmaker.md

 # matchmaker

-The matchmaker has the task to craft transaction based on intent and inject them into the ledger.
+The matchmaker has the task to craft transactions from intents and inject them into the ledger.

-A wasm program wasm must be attached to any matchmaker with some specific entrypoint (TDB).
-This program is feed with intents data and craft transaction.
+A wasm program with implementation of intent-matching logic can be attached to a matchmaker with a specific entrypoint (TBD).
+This program is fed the intents data and it should produce transactions.
-The matchmaker should include a payement for himself in the transaction to reembourse himself of the fee he had to pay.
+The matchmaker should include in the transactions a small payment to reimburse itself for the fees it has to pay to inject the transactions into the ledger.

 ## process